-(a) Functions of individual component elements of donor nucleic acid, including target gene, expression regulatory region, localization signal, and selective marker for the production of MON87460, MON89034, and NK603 are shown individually in Table 1 Component elements of the plasmid PV-ZMAP595 that were used for the production of MON87460, and their origins and functions to Table 3 (p.
+(a) Functions of individual component elements of donor nucleic acid, including target gene, expression regulatory region, localization signal, and selective marker for the production of MON87460, MON89034, and MON88017 are shown individually in Table 1 to Table 3 (p.
 7-13).
-Detailed information of the target gene, that is, the modified cold shock protein B (modified cspB) gene, the cry1A.105 gene, the modified cry2Ab2 gene, and the modified cp4 epsps gene, is shown individually inTable 1 Component elements of the plasmid PV-ZMAP595 that were used for the production of MON87460, and their origins and functionsTable 1 Component elements of the plasmid PV-ZMAP595 that were used for the production of MON87460, and their origins and functions to Table 3 (p.7-13).
+Detailed information of the target gene, that is the modified cold shock protein B (modified cspB) gene, the cry1A.105 gene, the modified cry2Ab2 gene, the modified cp4 epsps gene, and the modified cry3Bb1 gene, is shown individually in Table 1 to Table 3 (p.
+7-13).